PostHog/posthog.com/contents/handbook/comms/partners.md

 - [Syncing other platforms to our data warehouse](/docs/data-warehouse/setup)

 ### Implementation help
 Sometimes teams want help or advice on their event taxonomy, or creating specific insights.
-Paying users should generally be referred to the Sales & CS team, who can advise on best practices.
+Users who look like they have the potential to pay >$20k should generally be referred to the Sales & CS team, otherwise they should go through the regular support flow.
 We also have [a wide variety of dashboard templates](/templates) and tutorials to help teams get started.

 If the user is very new then we usually strongly advise [enabling auto-capture](/docs/product-analytics/autocapture) and [creating an AARRR dashboard](/product-engineers/aarrr-pirate-funnel) as a first step.